vickiwuuuu/XianWu_coding_challenge/README.md

     - If you left your code and came back to it three years later, could you still understand it?
 - Explanation
     - How clearly did you explain your thinking process and solution?
+    - Bonus points will be given for clear, succinct comments within the code.
+Overly lengthy comments may not be considered as good explanations.
 - Bonus Points (will not hurt your application, only help it)
     - Explained in each level!